bump-sh/github-action/README.md

 accessible on bump.sh: https://bump.sh/{your-organization}/workflow/set/{mcp-server-id}/tokens

-Copy the slug (we can call it BUMP_MCP_SERVER_ID_OR_SLUG) and use it with command deploy, with link to your flower specification:
+Copy the slug (we can call it BUMP_MCP_SERVER_ID_OR_SLUG) and use it with command deploy, with link to your flower or arazzo specification:

 `.github/workflows/bump.yml`